-Using the Router as a DHCP server
+Using the Router as a DHCP Server

 By default, the router functions as a DHCP server, allowing it to assign IP, DNS server, and default gateway addresses to all computers connected to the router's LAN.
 The assigned default gateway address is the LAN address of the router.
-The router assigns IP addresses to the attached computers from a pool of addresses specified in this menu.
+The router assigns IP addresses to the attached computers from a pool of addresses specified in this screen.
 Each pool address is tested before it is assigned to avoid duplicate addresses on the LAN.

 For most applications, the default DHCP and TCP/IP settings of the router are satisfactory.
-See "Internet Networking and TCP/IP Addressing" in Appendix B for an explanation of DHCP and information about how to assign IP addresses for your network.
+Click the link to the online document "TCP/IP Networking Basics" in Appendix B for an explanation of DHCP and information about how to assign IP addresses for your network.

-Specify the pool of IP addresses to be assigned by setting the Starting IP Address and Ending IP Address.
+Specify the pool of IP addresses to be assigned by setting the starting IP address and ending IP address.
 These addresses should be part of the same IP address subnet as the router's LAN IP address.
-Using the default addressing scheme, you should define a range between 192.168.1.2 and 192.168.1.254, although you may wish to save part of the range for devices with fixed addresses.
+Using the default addressing scheme, you should define a range between 192.168.1.2 and 192.168.1.254, although you might wish to save part of the range for devices with fixed addresses.